elmiko/elmiko.github.io/_posts/2014-06-06-Creating-a-simple-Docker-container-for-Keystone-trunk.markdown

 categories: docker keystone
 ---

-*Big shoutout to Rob Rati, he had some excellent advise and a [great blog post](http://rrati.github.io/blog/2014/05/09/apache-hadoop-plus-docker-plus-fedora-issues-and-limitations/) that gave me inspiration for this simple example.*
+*Big shoutout to Rob Rati, he had some excellent advice and a [great blog post](http://rrati.github.io/blog/2014/05/09/apache-hadoop-plus-docker-plus-fedora-issues-and-limitations/) that gave me inspiration for this simple example.*